I. STATEMENT OF REGULATION

-12.4 Use of computing facilities or technology to send or receive data deemed to be unlawful such as child pornography or other illegal material.
+12.5 Use of computing facilities or technology to send or receive data deemed to be unlawful, such as child pornography or other illegal material.

-12.7 Using the UNF computing system/services for any illegal activity such as hacking.
+12.8 Using the UNF computing system/services for any illegal activity.

-See also the University’s regulation entitled Prohibited Uses of Non-Motorized Vehicles on the Official UNF website at: http://www.unf.edu/unfinfo/policies-regs/.
+Please also refer to the University’s Prohibited Uses of Non-Motorized Vehicles Regulation (10.0040R).

 14. Disruptive Behavior

-14.1 Violations that occur by a guest on campus.
+14.1 Violations that occur by a guest.
 Students hosting guests are responsible for their guests while they are visiting the university community, and may be held accountable for the actions of their guests.

-14.2 Commercial solicitation on campus without prior approval from University officials.
+14.2 Commercial solicitation on campus without prior approval from University designated officials.

 14.3 Acts that disrupt the University disciplinary process, including attempting to coerce or influence a person in order to discourage their participation in any disciplinary proceeding.

-14.4 Any act that deliberately causes a reasonable person false alarm.
+14.4 Any act that deliberately causes a responsible person false alarm.

 14.5 Conduct that is meant to be done in humor or in jest, but results in a loss, inconvenience, or otherwise damages the property or well-being of another.